 Everything I know now, I learned from the internet.
-Watched hundreds of video tutorials, read blogs, forums, read a lot of e-books.
-I started my journey in 2008 when I was 14, if you are interested more about my journey, check out About page.
-So here is my top 5 resources where I learned a lot of good stuff about game art, game asset creation, game development, just game artist and CG stuff in general.
+I watched hundreds of video tutorials, video courses, read blogs, forums, read a lot of e-books, etc. I started my journey in 2008 when I was 14 and learned a lot in that time.
+And here is my top 5 resources where I learned a lot of good stuff about game art, game asset creation, game development, just game artist and CG stuff in general.

-Some of YouTube channels I’m subscribed for.
+Some of the YouTube channels I’m subscribed to.
 I learned from some of them in the past, and sometimes still learning something new from all of them:

 1. Channels to learn Blender and CG Art in general:

-Pluralsight – Before it was Digital-Tutors, and now they named it Pluralsight.
+Pluralsight - Before it was Digital-Tutors, and now they named it Pluralsight.
 I learned so much valuable skills and info from the top artist here.
 It’s not free, you need to pay $29/month to access entire 5,000+ course library and more, or $299/year with more features, read more about that here.
 I still use this website.
 I recommend paying for one month and to have a good schedule for your month/week, and the whole day.
-Set days and time when you can learn, and do it, don’t wait if you paid for it.
-Take a month challenge to watch few video courses.
+Set days and time when you can learn and do it.
+Don’t wait if you paid for it.
+Take a month challenge to watch a few video courses.

 CtrlPaint - is a free learning resource dedicated to the basics of digital painting.
 Each bite-sized video covers a different concept, allowing you to learn complex subjects in manageable increments.
 I’m learning digital painting from this website by myself, and I highly recommend it for everyone who is interested in digital art or just want to learn to draw traditional and in digital ways.

-Polycount – is a website and community of professional & hobbyist artists that specialize in creating 3D art for video games.
+Polycount - is a website and community of professional & hobbyist artists that specialize in creating 3D art for video games.
 You can find very talented artist posting their work, work in progress images.
 This is one of the biggest 3D artists community, where you can learn from other artists and post your own projects.
-I found this website work really great as an Inspiration resource.
-I made a blog about My Top 5 Inspiration Resources To Boost Creativity, check it out 😉
+I found this website to work really great as an Inspiration resource.